University of North Carolina at Pembroke: Students and faculty

-The 2002 edition of U.S. News & World Report on "America's Best Colleges", UNC Pembroke was ranked in the Regional Universities – South category 65th overall, and 30th in "Top Public Schools", 18th in the "Top Performers on Social Mobility", and tied for the most ethnically diverse campus in the South.

-Sports, clubs, and traditions
+Student life

 Athletics

 UNC Pembroke's athletic teams are known as the Braves.
-Due to its heritage as an institution founded by American Indians for the education of American Indians and the continued support from the Lumbee Tribe of North Carolina, the school has largely been immune to the ongoing controversies related to American Indian-themed nicknames and mascots.
+Due to its heritage as an institution founded by American Indians for the education of American Indians and the continued support from the Lumbee tribe, the school has largely been immune to the ongoing controversies related to American Indian-themed nicknames and mascots.

 The school is a member of the NCAA's Division II and competes in Conference Carolinas and the Mountain East Conference.
 The school fields varsity sports teams for women and men.

 Greek life and student organizations

 UNCP, as well as the Office of Greek Life and the Campus Engagement & Leadership office, offers a variety of extracurricular activities for students.
-From academic-based and service organizations to minority organizations and Greek life, UNCP offers more than 100 organizations geared toward the student's specific needs.
+From academic-based and service organizations to minority organizations and Greek life, UNCP offers more than 100 organizations.